nextwebb/blog-posts/clchmc4aa000308jjdim721r8.md

     If the client's initial request fails due to a network error, it can retry the request without worrying about creating multiple identical orders 💻 .

-5. **Improving performance** means that if a request fails, a client can retry it without any unintended consequences.
+5. **Improving performance** means that if a request fails, a client can retry it without unintended consequences.
 It can help improve the API's performance by reducing the server's workload and making it more responsive.
 So if you have an idempotent API, you don't have to worry about duplicate actions or changes to the system's state when you retry a failed request.
 Pretty cool, right? 🤓

 ### Queue systems can help 🤔!